Hestia (character): Critical commentary

 Anime News Network's Rebecca Silverman, in a review of the Is It Wrong to Try to Pick Up Girls in a Dungeon? anime, wrote that "Bell and Hestia [...] have a nice, comfortable feeling to their relationship.
 Yes, Hestia's clearly in love with him, but there's still a coziness to their interactions that feels both natural and heartwarming."
 She further wrote, in a list of the "Best Anime of 2015" where DanMachi ranked third, that "the chemistry between the leads, plucky young adventurer Bell Cranel and the goddess Hestia is fantastic, with the warmth of their relationship coming through not only in the animation, but also in the characters' voices.
-With or without any romance the two make a great pair, and the fact that Hestia clearly wants something more from their relationship than Bell does does not detract from the way the two get along is pretty amazing."
+With or without any romance the two make a great pair, and the fact that Hestia clearly wants something more from their relationship than Bell does not detract from the way the two get along is pretty amazing."
 Although "the iconic look of the hero's patron goddess, the diminutive-but-stacked Hestia" caught the most attention, "the series also featured an intriguing setting, some unexpectedly-involved character development, great artwork as fantasy series go, and some truly outstanding battle scenes", which resulted in Theron Martin also placing DanMachi onto his list of 2015's best anime, in 5th place.